- Overview

 END

-- To correct this code, it is necessary not to declare the variable in the IF statement:
+- To fix this error, the variable must not be declared in the IF statement:

 PROCEDURE MyProcedure()